ASMR: Mukbang

-Videos originated from South Korea where hosts eat large amounts of food on camera, often incorporates sounds of ASMR.
-Mukbang ASMR includes sounds of chewing, swallowing, slurping, and crunching, which can be experienced as pleasant and calming.
+Videos where hosts eat large amounts of food on camera, often incorporates sounds of ASMR.
+Mukbang ASMR includes sounds of chewing and swallowing, which can be experienced as pleasant and calming.

 Background and history

 Contemporary

-The official contemporary history of ASMR began on 19 October 2007 on a discussion forum for health-related subjects at a website called Steady Health.
+The contemporary history of ASMR began on 19 October 2007 on a discussion forum for health-related subjects at a website called Steady Health.
 A 21-year-old registered user with the handle "okaywhatever" submitted a post describing having experienced a specific sensation since childhood, comparable to that stimulated by tracing fingers along the skin, yet often triggered by seemingly random and unrelated non-haptic events, such as "watching a puppet show" or "being read a story".

 Replies to this post indicated that a significant number of other people had experienced the sensation described by "okaywhatever", also in response to witnessing mundane events.
-These interchanges precipitated the formation of a number of web-based locations intended to facilitate further discussion and analysis of the phenomenon, for which there were plentiful anecdotal accounts, yet no consensus-agreed name nor any scientific data or explanation.
+These interchanges precipitated the formation of a number of web-based locations intended to facilitate further discussion and analysis of the phenomenon, for which there were plentiful anecdotal accounts.